andis-spr/fzf-bookmarks/README.md

 ### Windows

-On Windows you can install these packages using package <a href="https://scoop.sh" target="_blank">scoop.sh</a> package manager by running
+On Windows you can install these packages with package <a href="https://scoop.sh" target="_blank">scoop.sh</a> package manager by running

 ```
 scoop install lua fzf sed gawk coreutils